Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Heat currents

 The heat current of the cold qubit, given by $\dot{Q}_{S_1}$, heat current of its respective environment, $\dot{Q}_{B_1}$, and the local temperature of the cold qubit, $T_1$, are plotted as functions of time in Fig.~\ref{fig:heat:sub1} in blue, green and orange curves respectively.
 We observe from Fig.~\ref{fig:heat:sub1} that the temperature of the cold qubit oscillates nearly periodically as a function of time.
 Let us consider one such period of oscillation of the cold qubit temperature.
 We find that when the temperature of the cold qubit decreases, the heat current of the cold qubit is negative, while that of its respective bath is positive, which suggests that heat is being deposited from the cold qubit into its bath.
 Meanwhile, when the temperature of the cold qubit increases, the heat current of the qubit is positive, whereas that of its respective bath is negative, which implies that the heat flows out of the bath and towards the qubit.
 The behavior of heat currents flowing through the other two qubits and their environments is shown in Fig.~\ref{fig:heat:sub2} and~\ref{fig:heat:sub3}, respectively.
 Intriguingly, we find that all the environment heat currents $\dot{Q}_{B_i}$ are positive during the cooling period of the cold qubit and all of them are negative during its heating period as shown in Fig.~\ref{fig:QB} together with Fig.~\ref{fig:heat:sub1}.

 In the absence of interactions among the environments, heat current $\dot{Q}_{B_i}$ moves in and out of the $i^{th}$ qubit.
 Therefore, in this case $\dot{Q}_{B_1}$ has a clear interpretation as the heat current moving from the cold qubit into its local environment or vice versa.
 Positive value of $\dot{Q}_{B_1}$ implies that heat moves from the cold qubit to its local environment.
 The quantity, $\dot{Q}_{B_1}$, in this case, is called \emph{cooling power} of the refrigerator.
 In our model, however, the local environments do interact with each other through $H_{\rm{int}}$ of~\eqref{eq:H_int-cs}, and therefore the heat current $\dot{Q}_{B_1}$ not only flows in and out of the cold qubit but also to other two qubits and their environments.
-However, since the strength of interaction $H_{\rm{int}}$, $g$, is assumed to be very small compared to all other Hamiltonian parameters, we expect these leakages in heat current to be negligible.
-With this caveat, we can interpret $\dot{Q}_{B_1}$ as the cooling power of CSQAR.
+However, since the strength of interaction $H_{\rm{int}}$, $g$, is assumed to be very small compared to all other Hamiltonian parameters, we expect these leakages in heat current to be {small}. {In particular, for the parameter regime used in Figs.~\ref{fig:heat} and~\ref{fig:QB}, with bath size $N=30$ and weak six-body coupling, the leakage is comparatively small for the cold qubit and its local bath during the cooling window of interest.
+This is why, in Fig.~\ref{fig:heat:sub1}, the behavior of $\dot{Q}_{B_1}$ remains well correlated with that of the $\dot{Q}_{S_1}$ and $T_1$ and can be used as an approximate proxy for the cooling power.
+In contrast, Figs.~\ref{fig:heat:sub2}-\ref{fig:heat:sub3} show that such an interpretation is not equally valid for the room and hot qubits, where the leakage effects are more visible.
+Therefore $\dot{Q}_{B_1}$ can be regarded only as an approximate indicator of cooling power in CSQAR, rather than as an exact local heat current.}